hifiberry/hifiberry-dsp/doc/dsptoolkit.md

 * set-volume volume

   set the volume.
-Volume values can be defined in real values (0-1), percent (0% to 100%) or decibels (use need to use negative values to reduce the volume)
+Volume values can be defined in real values (0-1), percent (0% to 100%) or decibels (you need to use negative values to reduce the volume)
+  For negative db values, you need to prefix these with --, e.g.
+    dsptoolkit set-volume -- -3db

 * get-volume